Earn while you learn: 5 Tips for Student Nurses

 Studying for a nursing degree is rewarding but challenging.
 Two of the biggest concerns that student nurses have are getting practical experience and paying their bills while at university.
 It’s therefore unsurprising that many student nurses choose to work as a healthcare assistant, so they can ‘earn while they learn’.

 In contrast to most care providers, Newcross is actually managed and led by nurses.
-Michelle Gorringe, co-founder and managing director of Newcross, is still a registered nurse and actively involved in all aspects of best practice.
+Michelle Gorringe, co-founder and Chief Operating Officer of Newcross, is still a registered nurse and actively involved in all aspects of best practice.
 With lead nurses in every branch and a central Clinical Governance team, undergraduates have access to an entire network of mentors and advisors, to support them in their work and aid them in their studies.

 Juliette Millard, RN, is Head of Clinical Governance.
 She previously served at the National Institute for Health and Care Excellence (NICE) and is a strong advocate for nurturing the next generation of nurses.